tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 18. Instructor Do: Structured Review (35 mins)

-**Note:** If you are teaching this lesson on a weeknight, please save this 35 minute review for the next Saturday class.
+**Note:** If you are teaching this lesson on a weeknight, please save this 35-minute review for the next Saturday class.

 Please use the entire time to review questions with the students before officially ending class.